Everest failed, here is the postmortem

 - Build your tech stack properly from the start as technical debt can and does kill you.

-- If team aren’t working out early, follow your guy, get ready to fire them “Stick to a three strikes and you’re out policy.”
+- If team isn’t working out early, follow your guy, get ready to fire them “Stick to a three strikes and you’re out policy.”

 - Hire your cofounders wisely.
 It sounds like there were cofounders troubles, particularly with the tech guy.
 Also, the tech cofounder is key